 What’s happening then…?

 When a system within your dog’s body isn’t properly functioning, you’ll start to see visible side effects like: irritated skin, excessive shedding or overall fatigue.
 This happens because the cells in your dog’s body are breaking down more than they are building up.
 Too much time spent in this degrading cycle and your dog sees signs of sickness, allergies or other ailments.

 Getting back on track.

 Often, when these ailments start to appear, a simple change to your dog’s diet.
 What dogs eat directly impacts how they look and feel.
 This doesn’t necessarily mean you need to start shopping for a whole new dog food.

-Supplementing your dog with added nutrients from real human-grade food is a great place to start.
-Human-grade, real food ingredients is all we use in K9 Power supplements.
+Supplementing your dog with added nutrients from real highest quality grade food is a great place to start.
+Highest quality grade, real food ingredients is all we use in K9 Power supplements.
 This way, you’re giving your dog the best fuel to create the essential building blocks they need to live better and be healthier.

 It all starts from the inside out.